Skip to main contentSkip to navigation

 When Does SalvageData Successfully Recover Data?

 SalvageData operates a centralized data recovery laboratory in Highland Heights, Ohio, equipped for head swaps, firmware repairs, and NAND extractions.
-Customers have reported successful recoveries for standard hard drive mechanical failures where the drive is shipped to their facility.
+Independent users have reported successful recoveries for standard hard drive mechanical failures where the drive is shipped to their centralized Ohio facility for evaluation.

 The company also publishes data recovery software and operates an extensive blog covering storage topics.
 Their lab has recovered data in cases where: